 Before starting your business, it is imperative to ensure your product or service will sell.
 By creating a good, thorough marketing plan, you will be much more knowledgeable about your potential small business.

-Ensure you follow all the marketing plan steps including setting goals, identifying a strategy, determining your budget, and your return on investment to ensure it is thorough and gives you all the necessary information you need.
+Ensure you follow all the marketing plan steps including setting goals, identifying a strategy, determining your budget, and your return investment to ensure it is thorough and gives you all the necessary information you need.

 Find ways to fund your small business.

 Some small businesses may be expensive to start, but starting a home-based business is a low-cost option.
+For example, if you start a landscape business you will be able to start from working out of your home.

 According to the SBA, you should know the costs that it will take to start your business.
 It will help you determine what financing you need and what it takes to reach your break-even point.